jsanders108/ag2_fg_analyzer/README.md

 ## Overview & Background
 This project shows how **AG2 agents** can help market researchers analyze multiple focus group session transcripts and generate a final, unified report.
 In this example, **two mock focus-group sessions** about a premium concept, **white strawberries**, are analyzed.
 The transcripts are **synthetic (AI-generated)** and designed to mimic realistic qualitative data.

+**Solving a Market Research Pain Point**: Traditional focus group analysis requires researchers to manually sort through pages and pages of transcripts, identifying themes, extracting relevant quotes, and synthesizing insights across sessions—a process that can take days or even weeks.
+This AG2 workflow automates the most time-consuming aspects of transcript analysis, transforming hours of manual work into minutes of automated processing while maintaining analytical rigor and quality.

 Quality is driven by an explicit **iterative feedback loop**.
 For each focus group session, agents draft a report, then cycle through **review → revision → re-review** to catch mistakes, enforce structure, and strengthen evidence.
 After both session reports are finalized, a second loop **synthesizes** them into a **final unified report**, again with review/revision passes, to ensure the deliverable is clear, accurate, and decision-ready.

 **What this illustrates with AG2**